michaelnicol/maze3d/README.md

 ### Template

-In order to generate the maze, a template must be created for the maze to sit upon.
+In order to generate the maze, a template must be created for the maze to sit.

 ```
 clientMaze.generateMazeTemplate()
 ```

-This creates a 3D matrix with a barrier space barrier pattern in all three dimensions based on the given height, depth and width.
+This creates a 3D matrix with a barrier space barrier pattern in all three dimensions based on height, depth, and width.

 This creates a template stored in ```clientMaze.barrierMaze``` and ```clientMaze.mazeTemplate```